onfido/onfido-sdk-ui/README.md

   When disabled, it will forward the user to the cross-device flow in order to attempt to capture a video in another device.
 If the user is already in a mobile device and it does not support
   MediaRecorder, the unsupported browser error will be shown.

+#### auth

+This is Authentication step.
+If you have followed the guidelines specific to including auth, you'll have this step made available.
+In here, a loading screen is presented to the user to fetch all necessary resources to perform authentication.

+After all resources are loaded, the session is initialised, and the authentication check begins.
+An oval frame of the camera will be present (if camera permissions are provided) and actionable elements will render, asking the user to place their face in frame, followed up by a different set of instructions for them to follow to successfully authenticate the user.

+If the user is not a match, or conditions are not good to successfuly authenticate, they will be asked to retry authentication.
+If authentication is not possible, the page will rollback to the previous step.

+**The Authentication module is currently a BETA feature.**

 #### complete